Web Application Messaging Protocol: Structure

 WAMP requires a reliable, ordered, full-duplex message channel as a transport layer, and by default uses Websocket.
-However, implementations can use other transports matching these characteristics and communicate with WAMP over e.g. raw sockets, Unix sockets or HTTP long poll.
+However, implementations can use other transports matching these characteristics and communicate with WAMP over e.g. raw sockets, Unix sockets, or HTTP long poll.

 Message serialization assumes integers, strings and ordered sequence types are available, and defaults to JSON as the most common format offering these.
-Implementations often provide MessagePack as a faster alternative to JSON, but at the cost of an additional dependency.
+Implementations often provide MessagePack as a faster alternative to JSON at the cost of an additional dependency.

-To identify remote procedures and PubSub topics without conflicts, WAMP also needs an ID space allowing global assignment and resolution.
-Because the protocol is Web native - WebSocket being the preferred transport - URIs are used.

 Workflow

-WAMP is architectured around client–client communications, with a central software, the router, dispatching messages between them.
+WAMP is architectured around client–client communications with a central software, the router, dispatching messages between them.
 The typical data exchange workflow is: